zidanekarim/ece251hw/hw8/README.md

 sw $s2, 0($s3)

 4.a <§4.8> If there is no forwarding or hazard detection, insert NOPs to ensure correct execution.

-add $s3, $s1, $s0
+// NOTE from zidane: not really sure how the number of NOPs per instruction works add $s3, $s1, $s0
 NOP
 NOP